classroom-dee/hobbernetes/sticky.md

 # --dry-run \ # for testing
 --config "path/to/previously/made/new.yaml" \
 ```
-- On failure for some reason, fix the issue and `sudo kubeadm reset` and then do over
-- Set up kubelet, kubectl
-- Replicate the process on other node, this time with `join`

 ## II.
 Migrating UFW rules
 ### NO I DID NOT WANT TO DO IT PROGRAMMATICALLY 😣